 So its hello to the Pacemaker and now the car isn’t the only one getting an annual MOT and tune-up around here – because the god of clinics and waiting rooms seems to have decided I haven’t enough of them yet!

-- Photography: produce professional work I am proud of, that is respected by others, and that provides an income without damaging my health
+- Produce professional photography I am proud of, that is respected by others, and that provides an income without damaging my health

-- Home: Be a good friend, support my community, and take care of my home
+- Be a good friend, support my community, take care of my home and myself.

 And on a final note, about being he4dgirl 🙂 It started as an ironic joke on me by those who love me (apparently I’m also quite bossy, ***stunned face***), and although to start with the 4 didn’t mean anything, I was just being a smartass – now I hope it stands for four cancers – because I don’t want five.